The Cannabis Golden Ratio: How Much CBD and THC For Your Health?

 The 1:1 Ratio is The Most Common Place To Start

 Many researchers believe that CBD and THC work best in tandem thanks to processes that we don’t quite understand yet.
 The pharmaceutical medication Sativex is based on this 1:1 cannabis ratio, and it has been shown to give effective pain relief for patients suffering from rheumatoid arthritis and act as an effective replacement for opioids.
-When selecting a product with a 1:1 ratio, it’s important to also look at the absolute levels of THC and CBD.
+When selecting a product with a 1:1 ratio, it’s also important to look at the levels of THC and CBD.
 In many cases, a higher amount doesn’t lead to greater benefits, so start low.

 What About High THC Cannabis Ratios?